 Germans Eat a LOT of Soup

 German Soups can be simple… a rich broth with some added vegetables, meat or even Eierkuchen/German Pancake ribbons.
 Or they can be an Eintopf, rich, thick and a filling meal loaded with vegetables or legumes like a Green Bean Eintopf or Linsen Suppe.
 Warm soups could be made quickly, or left to simmer on the stove for hours while you are doing other things were perfect for cold winters.
 And cool and sweet soups, refreshing on a summer’s day.
+You just need a good stock pot for all of these recipes.
+If you’re looking for one, you may check some options on this list.

 My Oma typically gave us a simple soup as a Vorspeise (first course).
 She simmered bones and vegetables to make her broth, then augmented it with Eierstich (egg, cooked into a thick custard or like an omlette, then cut into bits for the soup), fine noodles, or Backerbsen.
 (I always imagined these broth soups filling the corners in an empty stomach).
 The main meal would follow, and the roasted chicken would stretch just a little bit further.
 Since my mother’s family came from another corner of Germany, she was in the habit of making heartier soups and Eintopf.
 The soup WAS the meal.
 But no one ever left the table hungry.
 (BTW.
 Eintopf is defined by being a hearty soup or stew all prepared in one pot “Ein Topf”… I tend to use the terms interchangably)